Al cabo que

 🧠 What it means

 Woah!
 Another EPIC Mexican sentence starter.
 I’m really spoiling you, jiji. 😉 Here’s what it means: 👉 It doesn’t matter… / Anyway… / Whatever… Come again??
 Yeah, unfortunately, it doesn’t have a like-for-like English translation.
 But I want you to visualize something for me.
 Sour grapes… 🍇 You see, the nuance here is that you’re brushing something off, minimizing it, or pretending you didn’t care in the first place.
-Especially when used with quería! 💡 It CAN also be more neutral; especially when you're justifying something out loud.
+Especially when used with quería!
+But it CAN also be more neutral; especially when you're justifying something out loud...
 No llevo chamarra, al cabo que vamos en coche.
 I’m not taking a jacket; I mean, we’re going by car anyway.

 🌪️ When to whip it out